CristianMenguer/github-explorer/README.md

-# A ReactJS app for explorer github repositories and issues
+# A ReactJS app for exploring github repositories and issues

 <hr />